-A. The first day of school is considered "Meet-the-teacher Day."
+A. Usually, the first day of school is considered "Meet-the-teacher Day."
 Depending upon grade level, students and parents come to school to meet the teacher(s) and get the year off to a great start.
-Parents come at staggered times for class meetings to learn about procedures and practices for the new school year and the grade their son or daughter is beginning.
+Parents come at staggered times for class meetings to learn about procedures and practices for the new school year and the grade their son or daughter is beginning. \This could change due to Diocesan protocols.